The IACBE provides significant opportunities for professional development through a variety of conferences and workshops

 This workshop describes and explores the causes of the rise in corporate social responsibility on the part of business over the past two decades.
 A case is made that academic business units all over the world need to transform their curricula, research, and other activities in order to ensure that "tomorrow’s business leaders understand what responsible business means and how it can have positive effects for both the company’s bottom line and the society in which it operates."
 The workshop also introduces the Principles for Responsible Management Education (PRME) – a United Nations-supported initiative to promote and inspire responsible management education and research in academic institutions around the globe.

 This workshop presents an overview of the IACBE and its mission, accreditation philosophy, and scope of accreditation.
-The workshop also explains the IACBE's outcomes-based approach to quality assurance and advancement; identifies the IACBE's criteria for accreditation; and describes the steps in the IACBE's accreditation process.
+The workshop also explains the IACBE’s outcomes-based approach to quality assurance, identifies the IACBE’s criteria for accreditation, and describes the steps in the IACBE’s accreditation process.
 In addition, the workshop showcases the IACBE’s distinctive value proposition for the accreditation of business and management programs in colleges, universities, and other higher education institutions worldwide that focus on student learning and success.

 Sponsor and Exhibit at IACBE Events: • Enhance Your Visibility • Build Brand Awareness • Promote Your Products

 IACBE events provide unique opportunities to enhance your organization’s visibility, build brand awareness, and promote your products, programs, and services to a wide variety of management education professionals worldwide.
 The IACBE offers the following sponsorship opportunities:

 Our various sponsorship packages include advertising, logo placement, web promotion, signage, exhibit space at IACBE events, presentation opportunities, and a variety of other benefits.
 Information about our sponsorship levels and their associated benefits is found in the prospectus below: